 This just means that you can have it so when you hit a note it automatically sustains, rather than having to use your foot to sustain.
 I typically don’t like this function on any pedal, but some people like to have it.

 The Yamaha FC5 is a fantastic product.
-I like this because they spring-action feels really good with your foot.
+I like this because the spring-action feels really good with your foot.
+I’ve played on quite a few sustain pedals in which the spring action just doesn’t cut it.

 This isn’t your traditional pedal as it is rectangle-shaped, but for live use, I prefer these.